-Bruce Edelstein began showing his work in Los Angeles following his education at St Martin’s London and the Otis Art Inst.
-His initial exhibitions of assembled sculptures concentrated on esoteric materials including rubber and rattan, and depicted concepts of landscape.
+Bruce Edelstein began showing his work in Los Angeles following his education at St Martin’s London and the Otis Art Inst (MFA).
+His initial exhibitions of assembled sculptures concentrated on esoteric materials including rubber and rattan, and depicted reflections on landscape.
 The sculptures resembled floor-standing folding screens, torn and distorted by outside forces and large, spacious wall reliefs.
-These works were inspired while traveling in Thailand where he also exhibited his work.
+These works were initially inspired while traveling in Thailand where he also exhibited his work.

 In 2006, a trip to Oaxaca led to an interest in ceramics.
 He was attracted to the use of terracotta so present in the daily life of the culture.
 He returned to Oaxaca the following year to complete his first body of ceramic work in a studio created by the late artist Francisco Toledo.
 He also designed tapestries that were completed in nearby Teotitlan del Valle.
 The sculptures were inspired by common tools and utensils interpreted as large bold forms and were combined with wooden and steel structural elements.
 The tapestries depicted images from graffiti and the social unrest that grew from a teacher’s strike in Oaxaca.
 Both along with drawings, were shown at the Museo de los Oaxaquenos.

 In New York his sculpture continued to evolve, continuing the use of ceramics, gradually combined with encaustic to expand his palate and refer back to his earlier work.
 The sculptures through 2019 developed the use of these materials into playful structures with references to the body, architecture, balance and gravity.
 One group, “Islands”, examined how the natural terrain could be altered through human intervention.